jiyongseong/ignite25-PREL13-observe-manage-and-scale-agentic-ai-apps-with-microsoft-foundry/lab/5-Observability/README.md

 1. Set the environment variables for your preferred model host (GitHub Models or Azure OpenAI).
 Each sample documents the required variables at the top of the file.
 1. Export an `APPLICATION_INSIGHTS_CONNECTION_STRING` if you want spans to flow into Azure Monitor; otherwise the scripts fall back to console exporters so you can inspect payloads locally.
-1. Execute the sample script (for example, `python lab/5-Observability/1-OpenAIAgents/weekend_planner.py`).
+1. Open any notebook (for example, `lab/5-Observability/1-OpenAIAgents/weekend_planner.ipynb`) and run the cells in order.
 Observe the emitted spans and confirm that the GenAI attributes align with the semantic conventions.

-Each script keeps infrastructure changes out of scope—you can plug the tracer providers into your existing deployments once you are satisfied with the emitted telemetry.
+Each notebook keeps infrastructure changes out of scope—you can plug the tracer providers into your existing deployments once you are satisfied with the emitted telemetry.